MattBixley/eri-support-docs/docs/File_Systems/File_Systems_and_Quotas.md

 file systems, with greater than 140 GB/s bandwidth from compute nodes to disk.
 It provides access to a large (4.4 PB) resource for short-term project usage.
-	@@ -137,7 +118,7 @@
-above table; if you require more temporary (scratch) space for your project than the default quota allows for, you can discuss your requirements with us during [the project application process](../../General/NeSI_Policies/How_we_review_applications.md), or {% include "partials/support_request.html" %} at any time.

-To ensure this file system remains fit-for-purpose, we have a regular cleaning policy as described in
-	@@ -150,85 +131,10 @@
-The purpose of this policy is to ensure that any user will be able to analyse datasets up to 1 PB in size.

 ## Snapshots